vmanoj1996/Simscape_CC_CV_Li-ion_charger/README.md

 # Simscape_CC_CV_Li-ion_charger
-Simple Li ion Charger simulation using simscape
+Simple Li ion Charger simulation using simscape on Simulink 2017a